mr-m96/samsung-docs/docs/Odin/Handshake.md

 Before any upload or download can take place, a handshake is done.

 ### Mjolnir2
 Found this by ~~of course not using the samsung leak~~.
 Before documenting this protocol, I would like to check if it's even present on modern devices.
-You can volounteer your device [here](https://github.com/Samsung-Loki/Hreidmar/blob/main/README.md) (it is just a check if this command is present). \
+You can volunteer your device [here](https://github.com/Samsung-Loki/Hreidmar/blob/main/VOLUNTEER.md) (it is just a check if this command is present). \
 Write: `MJOLNIR` \
 Read: `THOR`